bypung/thousandrooms/README.md

 pip install thousandrooms
 ```

 The game was designed for a 80 x 24 terminal, with white text on a black background (and vice versa).
 Other sizes and default colors may be suboptimal.
+Colors are likely not to work on Windows based terminals, sorry!

 ## The Game